-With a larger ‘stage’ area for events, the Amphitheatre is set to become a year-round destination for people to relax and enjoy culture, music, entertainment and well-being pop-ups.
-We’re also expanding the amount of seating and making it more comfortable.
+With a larger ‘stage’ area for events and more seats, the Amphitheatre is set to become a year-round destination for people to relax and enjoy culture, music, entertainment and wellbeing pop-ups.

-A new ramp and central staircase alongside handrails and textured paving means the space will be easier to access with better lighting whatever the weather and season.
+The new ramp and central staircase alongside handrails and textured paving means the space will be easier to access with better lighting.

-We’re adding new trees and sun-loving, resilient plants plus a beautiful water feature that reflects our canalside location.
-The addition of 40+ colourful perennial plant species will help to reduce pollution, improve air quality, increase biodiversity and climate change resilience.
+We’ve added new trees and sun-loving, resilient plants plus a beautiful water feature that reflects our canalside location.
+The addition of 40+ colourful perennial plant species will help to reduce pollution, improve air quality, and increase biodiversity and climate change resilience.

-We’re sustainably improving the Amphitheatre in Sheldon Square by using Earth Friendly Concrete to reduce embodied carbon by 79% (this is equivalent to 758 single car journeys from Paddington Central to Land’s End and 12 return flights between London and Hong Kong).
+We’ve sustainably improved the Amphitheatre by using Earth Friendly Concrete to reduce embodied carbon by 79% (this is equivalent to 758 single-car journeys from Paddington Central to Land’s End and 12 return flights between London and Hong Kong).

-The new design gives people a communal area but also one with more intimate quiet spaces where they can find pockets of reflection during their day.
+The new design gives people a communal area for lunch and after work but also one with more intimate quiet spaces where they can find pockets of reflection during their day.

 The new Amphitheatre will also support people’s active lifestyles and give a place where people can relax, work, learn and where children can play.
 We can’t wait to see you there.